nick-oconnor/minesweeper/README.md

 A3,B3,C1,C2,C3
 ```

-An equation is generated for each of the known spaces which represents its affect on each of the unknown spaces.
+An equation is generated for each of the known spaces which represents its effect on each of the unknown spaces.
 The
 coefficients on the LHS indicate whether the unknown space is affected, the coefficients on the RHS are the number of
 unknown mines adjacent to each of the revealed spaces: